Future research leaders selected for Crucible 2019January 10, 2019

 This year’s theme is Digital Innovation, one of five priority areas for the research alliance as outlined in the GW4 Vision.
 Participants are encouraged to explore interdisciplinary and collaborative approaches to research and successful members of the 2019 cohort cover a range of disciplines, from medicine to engineering to psychology.

-The Crucible 2019 programme consists of three residential, 2-day workshops know as ‘labs’ which include interactive workshops, guest speakers, talks and activities.
+The Crucible 2019 programme consists of three residential, 2-day workshops known as ‘labs’ which include interactive workshops, guest speakers, talks and activities.
 Those who take part in the programme benefit from career development skills, networking opportunities, creative development, enhanced visibility with senior academic staff across GW4 and beyond, and increased understanding of policy impact and public engagement.

 Previous Crucible participants include Dr Des Fitzgerald, Cardiff University, who has since been selected as a New Generation Thinker by the Arts and Humanities Research Council (AHRC).
 Fellow inaugural member Dr Lucy Selman, University of Bristol, received an NIHR Career Development Fellowship in 2018 and believes being part of GW4 Crucible helped contribute knowledge and confidence to achieve this.